Building an App#

 Besides locking the versions of all extensions, it will also download/precache them for packaging.

-Usually, that tool runs as the final step of the build process.
+Usually, that tool runs as one of the first steps of the build process.
 To run it explicitly call:

 > repo.bat precache_exts -c release